jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/axioms.md

 This, which we clearly perceive with the aid of our senses in the case of a sponge, we can conceive with the unaided intellect in the case of all bodies, although their interstices completely escape human sense-perception.

-Therefore rarefaction and condensation are clearly and distinctly conceived by us, etc. Q.E.D.
+Therefore, rarefaction and condensation are clearly and distinctly conceived by us, etc. Q.E.D.

 <!-- Part 2, Proposition 2 151 -->